 The SortCL program in the IRI Voracity big data management platform or standalone IRI CoSort package is a fast, simple, and inexpensive way to prepare big data for R efficiently -- both in terms of job design and runtime performance.

-When we ran a SortCL sort, join, and aggregation job ahead (and instead) of R, time-to-visualizations in tools like ggplot or qplot were cut in half:
+When we rant a SortCL sort, join, and aggregation job ahead (and instead) of R, time-to-visualization in tools like ggplot or qplot were cut in half:

 R works only on multiple, small chunks of data, and requires multiple code files to produce the same result as one a single SortCL job.
 Hadoop is another way to rapidly prepare big data sets for R of course, and Voracity users can run most SortCL jobs seamlessly in Map Reduce 2, Spark, Spark Stream, Storm, or Tez without additional coding.